evkx/evkx.github.io/content/models/nio/el7/EL7/_index.md

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 25.5 kWh/100 km, the trip would take approximately 10 hours and 15 minutes.
 This journey would require four charging stops from 1% to 47%, with a total charging time of 116 minutes.
 ### 75kWh

 The high-capacity battery has a gross capacity of 75 kWh and a net usable capacity of 70,5 kWh, providing an 4,5 kWh buffer (6.0%) for battery protection.
+With a nominal voltage of 386 volts, the system is classified as a 400-volt battery system, aligning with industry standards.

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 394 to 372 km (245-231 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 17.5 kWh/100 km for the base model and 18.5 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.